 Contents of a Spill Kit

 The exact contents of a spill kit will vary depending on the particular model you choose; however, there are some key items found in most kits.
-Some of the most common items found in spill kits include safety goggles, gloves, disposable bags, pads and socks.
-Before purchasing a new spill kit, check its contents to ensure it’s an acceptable match for your company’s needs.
+Some of the most common items found in spill kits include safety goggles, gloves, disposable bags, pads, and socks.
+Before purchasing a new spill containment kit, check its contents to ensure it’s an acceptable match for your company’s needs.
 After identifying the chemicals used in your workplace, you can then choose the right type of spill kit.

 Along with the contents, you should also consider the size of a spill kit.
 A bucket-sized spill kit is perfectly fine for smaller work areas, but larger work areas will require a larger spill kit.
 A step up from the bucket-sized spill kit is the drum model.
 Going up even further is the mobile cart spill kit.
 The mobile cart spill kit contains wheels for easier transportation.